LaScheggia/LaScheggia/README.md

 - 👋 Hi, I’m @LaScheggia
 - 👀 I’m interested in skeet shooting, skeet shooting and skeet shooting.
 Do I have to repeat?
 I also love fast, sporty cars and the old but always gold JDMs.
 - 🌱 I’m currently learning how to become a FullStackDeveloper and how to drink less caffeine.
 Both are work in progress
-- 💞️ I’m looking to collaborate on we'll see about that in the future..
 - 📫 How to reach me: here, Facebook, LinkedIn and instagram are always the answer.

 <!---